We understand that transitioning to life on a college campus -- either for the first time or for a return trip -- can be challenging.

 Transfer / Adult Learners: after signing up for orientation, you will need to contact your advising center to schedule an appointment with an advisor.
 Schedules can be made prior to or following attending your orientation program.

-What if I took college credit in high school or was previously enrolled at another institution?
-How will I know what credits transfer?
 Be sure to have all transcripts from high school and previous institutions sent to the Office of Admissions in order to receive credit for those courses.
 You can check how courses transfer into WSU.

 Freshmen: Your first-year advisor will build your schedule to accommodate these credits.
 Any changes you need to make to your schedule can be done by contacting the OneStop office.